Visappu

-Visappu (Hunger) is a collection of short stories by Vaikom Muhammad Basheer published in 1954.
+Visappu (Hunger) is a collection of Malayalam short stories by Vaikom Muhammad Basheer published in 1954.
 The collection includes Basheer's first story "Ente Thankam" (My Darling) which is titled "Thankam" in the book.
-This story originally appeared in the Ernakulam-based newspaper Jayakesari in the year 1937.
+This story originally appeared in the Ernakulam-based newspaper Jayakesari in 1937.
 The other stories include "Visappu" (Hunger), "Marunnu" (Medicine) and "Pishachu" (Devil).
-Visappu is considered as a modern classic in south Asian literature.
+Visappu is considered a modern classic in south Asian literature.